schedule/volunteer-scheduler/README.md

-# Workshift scheduler for a helpline
+# Volunteer workshift scheduler for a helpline
 Code written in Python finds the best possible schedule for volunteers while incorporating constrains and special requirements using **[CP-SAT Solver](https://developers.google.com/optimization/cp/cp_solver)** (Constraint Programming - boolean SATisfiability problem Solver).

 Java version is in development.